 Trestles Beach is nominated to be listed on the National Register of Historic Places for its role the rise of Surf Culture.
 Up until 1971, the Marines patrolled Trestles Beach and chased off or even arrested surfers for trespassing.

 The beach at Trestles is a bit sparse and difficult to access but yields a fantastic experience for those that are willing to traverse its rocky shoreline.

-Trestles is located at the north end of San Diego county.
+Trestles are located at the north end of San Diego County.
 Most people think it is an Orange County Beach.